shazow/everything/receivers-in-go.md

 layers of abstraction.
 Note how the inner code stays identical and all we're doing is sometimes adding a little extra context outside of it.

 As projects mature, this kind of refactoring happens surprisingly often.
+We're talking about just one line in this example, but the same applies for larger chunks too.

 The suggested strategy for naming Go receivers is the same strategy for naming normal local variables.
 If they're named similarly, then these code blocks can